Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 Your app has a limited number of seconds (currently 10s) to activate before the platform automatically, punitively terminates your app.
 This means, costly operations cannot be front-loaded at app startup.
 A common work-around is the extended splash screen.
 This view mimics the default splash screen while executing long-running startup tasks.

-In the Bootstrapper, identify your extended splash factory, like this:
+In the **Bootstrapper**, identify your extended splash factory, like this:

 ````csharp
 sealed partial class App : Template10.Common.BootStrapper